 Specifies the network address of one or more nodes of a database cluster.
+When specifying an IPv6 address, enclose the address in square brackets.
 By default, csvloader attempts to insert the CSV data into a database on the local system (localhost).
 To load data into a remote database, use the --servers argument to specify the database nodes the loader should connect to.